-4.4.2 8085 Disassembling Format
+4.4.2 6800/6802/6808 Disassembling Format

-- (1) The mnemonic for the opcodes using Intel's 8085 standard assembly formats. - (2) All the numerics used in operands are displayed in hexadecimal numbers.
+- (1) The mnemonic for the opcodes using MOTOROLA's 6800 standard assembly formats.
+(Standard assembly format 8861 is used for Fujitsu's extended instruction.) - (2) All the numerics used in operands are displayed in hexadecimal numbers.
 Accordingly, no codes for indicating the numeric base are used. - (3) When GROUP [ADRS] is displayed by SYMBOL, its address as an operand is displayed by SYMBOL as much as possible.
 The display formats are: SYMBOL name + hhhh (h stands for one hexadecimal digit) SYMBOL name - hhhh - (4) "/illegal" is displayed when any illegal or noninstallation instruction is detected.
+(When selecting [6800] as PROCESSOR on the CONFIG menu screen, "/illegal" is also displayed for Fujitsu's extended instruction.)